Leeds transfer window state of play - new contracts, Raphinha talks and recruitment

 Leeds United want a midfielder.
 They've wanted a midfielder for some time but Adam Forshaw was the last senior signing for that department, three years ago.
 They almost had one when Michael Cuisance flew in on a private jet to conclude a move from Bayern Munich in October 2020, but reports suggested something in his medical spooked Leeds and he flew right back out of Yorkshire again.
 They wanted one at the start of the summer window but instead of the central midfielder everyone expected, the deadline day signing that suddenly materialised was winger Daniel James, for £25m.
 This month, it really has to happen and Victor Orta is actively chasing targets.
 On day 12 of the window, nothing is imminent, but Leeds are hopeful of doing business and adding at least one to Marcelo Bielsa's squad.
 One senior signing would feel like the bare minimum, regardless of whether or not the current injury crisis is expected to abate in the next month or so.
 There's nothing to say that the present-day injuries are the last the Whites will suffer this season as they attempt to stay in the Premier League.

 READ: Names data experts believe could be targets for Orta.The Under 23s' forward options have been strengthened with the arrival of Mateo Joseph Fernandez from Espanyol B, although having had to train on his own towards the end of his time in Spain, the 18-year-old will need to get up to speed at Thorp Arch.
-Leeds also hope to add another to Mark Jackson's ranks.
-Looking at the 23s squad and its balance, a left-back looks necessary.
+At the start of the window Leeds did hope to add another to Mark Jackson's ranks and looking at the 23s squad and its balance, a left-back is what looks necessary.
 Winger Liam McCarron has been playing there, as has centre-half Leo Hjelde but the club is decidedly light on left-back options beyond Junior Firpo and Stuart Dallas, who also has to play in midfield and provide cover at right-back.

 Outs